 - Do you want to stop or take a break?

 Relational violence is a pattern of behaviors by one partner that is used to gain or maintain power and control over another.
-It also refers to domestic, dating and intimate partner violence (IPV).
-Such behavior can be directed against a current spouse, family member, person with whom a child is shared, cohabitant (such as a roommate), romantic or intimate partner.
+It also refers to domestic, dating, and intimate partner violence (IPV).
+Such behavior can be directed against a current spouse, family member, person with whom a child is shared, cohabitant (such as a roommate), or romantic or intimate partner.

-- 1 in 3 women, 1 in 4 men and 1 in 2 transgender and non-binary individuals will be in an abusive relationship in their lifetime.
+- 1 in 3 women, 1 in 4 men, and 1 in 2 transgender and non-binary individuals will be in an abusive relationship in their lifetime.

-- Relational abuse occurs in all relationships of all genders, all races, all religions, all sexualities, and even occurs within friendships and familial relationships.
+- Relational abuse occurs in all relationships of all genders, all races, all religions, and all sexualities, and even occurs within friendships and familial relationships.

 Know the Signs

 All of our relationships exist on a continuum from healthy to unhealthy to abusive.
 Learn the red flags and warning signs below.
 Where does your relationship fall?